jess-of-the-woods/tid_til/notes/linuxTerminal.md

 - `systemctl status udev`: Check if 'udev' service is running (on newer machines)
 - `ps aux | grep nginx`: check CPU usage for a process (nginx)
 - `top`: check CPU usage for a processes
+- `w`: shows who is logged in & what they are doing

 ### sudo / su
 `su`: superuser.
 Typing `su` followed by root account password (if it has been set up), will log in as superuser/root user.
 To exit type `exit`.